Bolesław Matuszewski: Biography

-He was born in 1856 in Pińczów the small Congress Poland city, which after Partitions of Poland became part of the Russian Empire.
-His father Aleksander was the translator of French language and his mother was Stanisława Pochowska.
+He was born in 1856 in Pińczów, the small Congress Poland city, which after partitions of Poland became part of the Russian Empire.
+His father Aleksander was translator of French language and his mother was Stanisława Pochowska.
 Bolesław Matuszewski had also two sisters and a younger brother Zygmunt.

 His father taught him French language on advanced level and Matuszewski in 80. of XIX lived in Paris where he studied.
 In that time he was interested in photography and film.
 He became an employee of the Lumière company and was active photographer and cinematographer, member of photographic society "LUX".

 In 1895 he came back to Poland with his younger brother Zygmunt.
 Both they opened a photographic atelier at Marszałkowska Street 111 in Warsaw.
 Soon atelier became company Lux Sigismond et Comp.
-Matuszewski's firm between 1897–1899 cooperated with Polish weekly magazine „Tygodnik Illustrowany”.
+Matuszewski's firm between 1897 and 1899 cooperated with Polish weekly magazine „Tygodnik Illustrowany”.
 The company was active to 1908 and produced many documentary films and photographs.

 In 1897, after assuming the position of photographer to Tsar Nicholas II, he used the Lumières' Cinématographe to record the official visit to St. Petersburg, of the French President Félix Faure.
 After the visit, Otto von Bismarck accused Faure of not baring his head before the Russian flag on his disembarkation.
 However, this accusation was shown to be false based on Matuszewski's documentary.